 Intuit's strategy to respond to the identified risks in its supply chain focuses on implementing requirements that its Tier One Supplier source the components in the Intuit Payment Devices from smelters certified under RMAP wherever possible.
-In this regard, where Template responses indicate that suppliers are not using certified conflict-free sources, we engaged with the Tier One Supplier and/or Original Equipment Manufacturer ("OEM") to encourage them to establish an alternative source of Conflict Minerals.
+In this regard, where Template responses indicate that suppliers are not using sources that have been certified as conformant to an independent third-party audit program such as RMAP, we engaged with the Tier One Supplier and/or Original Equipment Manufacturer ("OEM") to encourage them to establish an alternative source of Conflict Minerals.
 Intuit holds regular meetings with its Tier One Supplier to discuss and assess whether all of the suppliers in the supply chain are diligently working to get the Template completed in an accurate and timely manner.
-We also update our Audit and Risk Committee atleast annually on our conflict minerals reporting.
+We also update our Audit and Risk Committee at least annually on our conflict minerals reporting.